ppound/islandora_solr_search/README.md

 Islandora Solr Search offers many more configuration options in Administration » Islandora » Solr Index » Solr settings (admin/islandora/search/islandora_solr/settings).

+## Documentation

+Further documentation for this module is available at [our wiki](https://wiki.duraspace.org/display/ISLANDORA/Islandora+Solr+Search).

 ## Troubleshooting/Issues

  Having problems or solved a problem?
 Check out the Islandora google groups for a solution.